demastri/T4545-Calendar-Manager/readme.md

 4. DONE - allow the tool to read PGN from games as they complete

-5.  let games expire some time after they disappear from the website (configurable? by calendar??)
+5. DONE - let games expire some time after they disappear from the website (configurable? by calendar??)

 6.  remove game state from the bucket - simply refer to the real world on the calendar